sunday December 23, 2018

 Geared toward new and emerging filmmakers, feature film director Max McGuire sits down in an intimate conversation about the registered filmmaker’s film screened at Digi60.
 He reviews jury notes and commentary, while providing concise and constructive feedback to the filmmaker.
 This constructive workshop has been a hit for 3 years, and isn’t to be missed for new filmmakers.

-3pm - Alumni Festive feature Film
+3pm - Alumni closing night Festive feature Film

 Unholy Night - Closing Night Festive Alumni Feature Film